The Decision is Made to Outsource – Now What?

-- Need for more than just “Tech Support” - A program where the producer has the ability to help engage learners and is even has some potential subject matter familiarity can transform the The ‘Instructional Producer’ is truly a partner to the Facilitator.
+- Need for more than just “Tech Support” - A program where the producer has the ability to help engage learners and even has some potential subject matter familiarity can transform the learning experience.
+In these cases, the ‘Instructional Producer’ is truly a partner to the Facilitator.
 In addition to supporting the virtual classroom technology and managing logistics, the Instructional Producer is also the learner advocate, a co-instructor, and has responsibility not just for the quality of the production, but the quality of the instruction.

 ASK: Outside of managing technology, how can the producers be utilized during the session?

 - Reliability – Being there when you are supposed to be is essential for virtual training.
 A session that isn’t opened on time generally means it loses that time with participants – people will leave a virtual classroom session at its scheduled end time, because they likely have another commitment (a strength of virtual delivery is sequential work with little interruption).
 A service provider should provide a reliable virtual services offering with error rates less than 0.1% (I’m really not kidding).
 InSync averages around 6,000 hours of virtual training production every month, and it is exceedingly rare (once every few months) for one of our team to miss a scheduled session, and in those cases, we have developed processes to catch the issue before the actual start time and get the session opened by an alternate (good example of Depth).
 Your organization is convening training to address some requirement with an underlying business need – a failure of your service provider to convene training on time reliably is a failure to meet that need.